AEye Introduces Next Generation of Artificial Perception: New Dynamic Vixels™

 Simply put, this new way of collecting and inspecting data using at the edge-processing of the iDAR system enables the autonomous vehicle to more intelligently assess and respond to situational changes within a frame, thereby increasing the safety and efficiency of the overall system.
 For example, iDAR can identify objects with minimal structure, such as a bike, and differentiate objects of the same color such as a black tire on asphalt.
 In addition, Dynamic Vixels can leverage the unique capabilities of agile LiDAR to detect changing weather and automatically increase power during fog, rain, or snow.

-Likewise, iDAR’s heightened sensory perception allows autonomous vehicles to determine contextual changes, such as in the case of a child’s facial direction, which can be identified to calculate the probability of the child stepping out onto the street, enabling the car to prepare for the likelihood of a halted stop.
+Likewise, iDAR’s heightened sensory perception allows autonomous vehicles to better determine contextual changes, such as in the case of a child’s facial and walking direction, which can be better and faster identified to calculate the probability of the child doing something irrational at an intersection, enabling the car to prepare for the likelihood of a sudden stop.

 “There are three best practices we have adopted at AEye,” said Blair LaCorte, Chief of Staff.
 “First: never miss anything; second: not all objects are equal; and third: speed matters.
-Dynamic Vixels enables iDAR to acquire a target faster, assess a target more accurately and completely, and track a target more efficiently – at ranges of greater than 230m with 10% reflectivity.”
+Dynamic Vixels enables iDAR to detect an object faster, assess or acquire an object more accurately and completely, and track a target more efficiently—at low reflectivities and long ranges.”

 The iDAR perception system includes inventions covered by recently awarded foundational patents, including 71 intellectual property claims on the definition, data structure and evaluation methods of dynamic Vixels.
 These patented inventions contribute to significant performance benefits, including a 16x greater coverage, 10x faster frame rate, and 7-10x more relevant information that boosts object classification accuracy while using 8-10x less power.